Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 ![The extension 'Prompty' wants to sign in using Microsoft.](../img/prompty-auth.png)

+- Result: The Visual Studio Code console will switch to the "Output" tab.
-- Result: **You will get an Error** in the Output pane.
-This is because we haven't yet configured a model for Prompty to use.
+    - **You will get an Error** in the Output pane as shown below.
+This is expected.
+It is because we haven't yet configured a model for Prompty to use.
     - ❌ | ` Error: 404 The API deployment for this resource does not exist.`

 ## Step 2: Update model configuration and basic info